jamie-mct/draft_twitch_viewers_patch/README.md

 This repository is based on the maintained fork by **LinuxGuruGamer**, which itself continues the original work by **Nifty255**.

 I am not the original author or maintainer.
-This repository exists to provide a small, specific patch for a streamer/use case involving Twitch usernames and Kerbal names.
+This repository exists to provide a small, specific patch for a bug wherein usernames with underscores at the beginning or end cause the game to crash and/or corrupt the save.

 This is not an official release of Draft Twitch Viewers.